 The NMDS is a national collection of public and private hospital discharge information, including clinical information, for inpatients and day patients.
 Further information about the NMDS is available from the Ministry of Health website.

 Do you not require my permission to be included in the monitoring programme?

 The data are routinely collected by the Ministry of Health, and permission is not required to use these for monitoring purposes.

 Who is responsible for the NZCAR?

-The Centre for Public Health Research, Massey University is funded through contract with the Ministry of Health to operate the NZCAR.
+The Research Centre for Hauora and Health, Massey University, is funded through contract with the Ministry of Health to operate the NZCAR.
 Associate Professor Barry Borman is the Director of the NZCAR.
 His contact details are: Email: email@example.com; Tel: (04) 801-4985

-The NZCAR also extracts non identifiable data on the occurrence of birth defects from national infant mortality and mortality data systems (which includes death certificates and post-mortems).
-Non-identifiable data on birth defects reported in terminations of pregnancy are also included in the NZCAR.
+The NZCAR also extracts non-identifiable data on the occurrence of birth defects from national infant mortality and mortality data systems (which includes death certificates and post-mortems).
+Non-identifiable data on birth defects reported in pregnancy terminations are also included in the NZCAR.